An emergency fund is money you save to cover urgent or unexpected costs. This could be car repairs, unexpected travel or an urgent medical bill.

-Once you know your monthly expenses, multiply this by the number of months you would like to cover.
+Use the budget planner to work out your monthly expenses, then multiply this by the number of months you would like to cover.
 This can be your savings goal.

 You could also think about income protection to help cover costs if you're unable to work.

 It's a good idea to set up a separate, high-interest savings account for your emergency fund.
 A separate account will mean you're less tempted to dip into it for everyday expenses.